Murray Shanahan: Career and research

 At Imperial College, in the Department of Computing, Shanahan was a postdoc from 1987 to 1991, an advanced research fellow until 1995.
 At Queen Mary & Westfield College, he was a senior research fellow from 1995 to 1998.
 Shanahan joined the Department of Electrical Engineering at Imperial, and then (in 2005) the Department of Computing, where he was promoted from Reader to Professor in 2006.
 Shanahan was a scientific advisor for Alex Garland's 2014 film Ex Machina.
 Garland credited Shanahan with correcting an error in Garland's initial scripts regarding the Turing test.
 Shanahan is on the external advisory board for the Cambridge Centre for the Study of Existential Risk.
-In 2016 Shanahan and his colleagues published a proof-of-concept for "Deep Symbolic Reinforcement Learning", a specific hybrid AI architecture that combines GOFAI with neural networks, and that exhibits a form of transfer learning.
+In 2016 Shanahan and his colleagues published a proof-of-concept for "Deep Symbolic Reinforcement Learning", a specific hybrid AI architecture that combines symbolic AI with neural networks, and that exhibits a form of transfer learning.
 In 2017, citing "the potential (brain drain) on academia of the current tech hiring frenzy" as an issue of concern, Shanahan negotiated a joint position at Imperial College London and DeepMind.
 The Atlantic and Wired UK have characterized Shanahan as an influential researcher.